Energinet-DataHub/ARCHIVED-geh-charges/README.md

 ## Where can I get more help?

-Read about community for Green Energy Hub [here](https://github.com/Energinet-DataHub/green-energy-hub/blob/main/COMMUNITY.md) and learn about how to get involved og get help.
+Read about community for Green Energy Hub [here](https://github.com/Energinet-DataHub/green-energy-hub/blob/main/COMMUNITY.md) and learn about how to get involved and get help.

+Please note that we have provided a [Dictionary](https://github.com/Energinet-DataHub/green-energy-hub/tree/main/docs/dictionary-and-concepts) to help understand many of the terms used throughout the repo.